alex-patterson-webdev/date-time/README.md

 ## Components

-The module provides the following components
+The module provides the following components.

 - `DateTimeFactory` Provides an abstraction of the creation of `DateTime` objects.
 - `DateIntervalFactory` Provides an abstract for the creation of `DateInterval` objects.
-- `CurrentDateTimeProvider` service that exposes one `getDateTime() : \DateTime` method that will always return the current date and time.
+- `CurrentDateTimeProvider` service class which will always return the current date and time.

 ## Unit Tests

-Unit test using PHP Unit 8.
+Unit test using PHP Unit.

     php vendor/bin/phpunit